AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

     >
     > The Options menu appears only when you hover over your own comments.
 It is not displayed for the comments by other reviewers.

 -   All participating users can respond to comments submitted by other users.
 On a comment, click **Reply** and press Enter to submit a response.
+The reply box is multi-line and expandable, which helps users provide detailed replies to comments.

 **Preview mode**